KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 A challenge I initially faced was stitching the tilt sensor was more difficult than I initially expected as it has some protruding parts that I had to create holes in my fabric to accommodate.
 Soldering my wires into the protoshield was also rather difficult as soldering is semi-permanent so I always had to double/triple check to see if I was soldering the right wires, which was very stressful for me.

-# Modifications Part 2
+# Modifications Pt.2

 For my second modification, I made my posture corrector portable using a power bank along with sewing my Arduino and my LED lights to my posture corrector.

 This allows my posture corrector to be used essentially everywhere as I no longer need to have my Arduino connected to my laptop for power.
 To sew the Arduino and LED lights to my brace, I had to make multiple loops with my string to properly secure them in place.
-Sewing my Arduino, power bank, and LED lights into my back brace makes my project much more organized and easier to transport.
+Sewing my Arduino, power bank, and LED lights into my back brace makes my project much easier to transport.
 Originally I had to carry the Arduino in my hands but now I have essentially full range of motion when moving with my back brace.

 A challenge I faced when doing the project was that I was adjusting my tilt sensor too much, causing it to break off and requiring a replacement.
-However, my previous experience in sewing made this attempt look much more appealing as I learned to better space my running stitches and better tie off my string once I'm done sewing.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c_0KX9H5bLY?si=OWW0cfxlXA8gGvAx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>